fuzzygroup/blog/_drafts/creating-a-hackintosh-from-an-intel-nuc.md

 So this really can work but don't kid yourself into thinking that what you have is a Mac, it really isn't.
 You need to keep it regularly backed up and take system updates with a high degree of care.

+# Step 2: Understanding the Tools

+There are two tools you need to download from TonyMacX86:

+* UniBeast
+* MultiBeast

+Unibeast creates a bootable USB stick for you to create OSX onto a standard PC.
+MultiBeast allows you to configure your machine so that the correct drivers are in place.
+MultiBeast also handles the task of making your machine actually bootable once the drivers have been installed.
+Please note that after your first pass with MultiBeast, your machine will NOT be bootable (but have patience; it will get there).

 # Step 2: Making a Bootable USB Stick

 The first step you want to follow is to make a bootable USB Stick (think of this as equivalent to a Unix LiveCD and you'll be ok).
 The directions to follow are [here](https://www.tonymacx86.com/threads/unibeast-install-macos-sierra-on-any-supported-intel-based-pc.200564/#create_unibeast) and I've put any specific notes below.